GoogleCloudPlatform/microservices-demo/README.md

 ## Challenges

 The challenges are based on the “[Hipster Shop: Cloud-Native Microservices Demo Application](https://github.com/GoogleCloudPlatform/microservices-demo)” developed by Google Cloud.
 It is a web-based e-commerce application with 10 microservices written in different programming languages.
+You can refer to the original [README.md](https://github.com/GoogleCloudPlatform/microservices-demo/blob/master/README.md) file to learn more about this application.

+In this hackathon your task is to rewrite following microservices in Ballerina.
+We expect you to implement the exact same

 - The “**currencyservice**” microservice